redox-os/website/content/news/rsoc-dwrr.md

 /home/akshit/workspace/rust/redox/recipes/core
 ```

-I have added the patches for Cargo.toml for all the MRs temporarily which will be removed before merging.
+I have added the patches for `Cargo.toml` for all the MRs temporarily which will be removed before merging.

 ## Nice & Renice

-Checkout this [MR](https://gitlab.redox-os.org/redox-os/redox/-/merge_requests/2034/diffs), and add `renice = {}` to your desktop.toml.
+Checkout [this MR](https://gitlab.redox-os.org/redox-os/redox/-/merge_requests/2034/diffs), and either run `make rp.renice`, or add `renice = {}` to your `desktop.toml` before you rebuild the image.

 Your setup is now ready to try the goodness of the new scheduler!